Vicorin/Blindest-Dungeon/README.md

 ### Provisioning

 Press E after selecting a quest and party to move to the provisioning shop.
 There are two columns, one for goods in the shop on the left, and your inventory on the right.
 Press enter to buy an item from the shop or sell it from your inventory.
 Shift+enter will buy/sell the whole stack.

+Pressing tab on this screen will move you to the quest info panel, where you can review the quest you selected, what uyour party's scouting chance is, and (if you have the Crimson Court DLC enabled) how many wasting characters are left in town.

 Press E when you're ready to start the quest.